 At the present time nobody is releasing multi-disc special editions as nicely appointed as Arrow’s — they seem to be aiming at the gift box market, as well as diehard collectors.
 As mentioned above, the box, disc cases, insert booklets and other add-ons are artfully coordinated, as seen in the exploded product photo.
-And the Matt Griffin artworks are more than a ‘redo a still photo in color’ job — he’s interpreted the four images in rich, moody paintings that (frankly) are much more atmospheric than the films themselves.
+Matt Griffin’s artworks are more than a ‘redo a still photo in color’ job — he’s interpreted the four images in rich, moody paintings much more atmospheric than the films themselves.
 A couple of my professional illustrator friends have praised the art as well.

-The extras are abundant as well.
+The extras are also abundant.
 Physically we get a pair of reversible posters with reproductions of lobby cards (or other horizontal art) for all four pictures.
 Plus three or so postcard-sized lobby card reproductions.
 Each title comes in its own keep case with reversible artwork — Griffin’s versus Columbia’s so-tacky-it’s-collectible originals.

 The standard video extras for each title are a generous image gallery, an original trailer (one appears to be textless), and a nice ‘n’ fuzzy Super-8 digest version, for all but Mora Tau.

-What Newman doesn’t do with these very modest shockers — that some audio commentators and visual essayists do a lot — is generate elaborate social, psychological and subtext-thematic analyses to explain their fantastic ‘subversive’ content.
+What Newman doesn’t do with these modest shockers — that some audio commentators and visual essayists do a lot — is to generate subtext-thematic analyses explaining their fantastic ‘subversive’ content.
 I’m generally all for such investigations, as I spent my college days thumbing through film writing that sought to prove that every genre film was an unconscious manifestation of the psychic bugaboos of the culture (when not expressing ’70s political outrage).
 Back then, we were bombarded with a new generation of film academics telling us how films were an accurate reflection of society’s underlying values.